July 23, 2015

 Source: CDC.
 Estimated HIV incidence among adults and adolescents in the United States, 2007-2010.
 HIV Surveillance Supplemental Report 2012;17(4).

 In addition to the risk factors affecting all gay and bisexual men (larger percentage of men with HIV in sexual networks; sexual risk factors, such as anal sex; more sex partners compared to other men; stigma, homophobia, and discrimination), there are several factors specific to African American gay and bisexual men.
 For example,

 Socioeconomic factors.
 African Americans are more likely than men of other races/ethnicities to encounter factors -- such as limited access to and use of quality health care, lower income and educational attainment, and higher rates of unemployment and incarceration, which place them at higher risk for HIV.
-These factors may explain why African Americans have worse outcomes on the HIV continuum of care, including lower rates of linkage to care, retention in care, being prescribed HIV treatment, and viral suppression.
-New data from 2010 indicate that 75% of HIV-infected African Americans aged 13 years or older are linked to care, 48% are retained in care, 46% are prescribed antiretroviral therapy, and only 35% are virally suppressed.
+These factors may help explain why African Americans have not made greater gains on the HIV continuum of care.
+CDC data from 2011 indicate that 85% of African Americans living with HIV have been diagnosed, 40% are engaged in care, 36% are prescribed antiretroviral therapy, and only 28% have achieved viral suppression.

 Greater risk of being exposed to HIV.
 African American gay and bisexual men are a small subset of all gay and bisexual men, and their partners tend to be other men of the same race.
 Because of the small population size and the prevalence of HIV in that population, African American gay and bisexual men have a greater statistical risk of being exposed to HIV within their sexual networks.

 Having sexual relationships with older men, who are more likely to have HIV, also may increase risk for exposure among some young African American gay and bisexual men.